MarFan/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    The DOM is a bridge between the content and the browser atempting to convert structure and content to an object model.

 2. What is an event?
+    it is an interaction between the user and the browser/DOM

 3. What is an event listener?
+    an event listener waits for a specified event then causes something to happen.

 4. Why would we convert a NodeList into an Array?
+    So we can use array method on the nodes selected.

 5. What is a component?
+    A component is reusable code that usually consists of HTML, CSS and JS.
+Something to use to follow the D.R.Y. principle.

 ### Git Set up